Wastelands - Land formation III and IV - oil on cradled board | 2017

 This installation of images, which I created during my Aunspaugh Fellowship, is an exploration of intimacy through the screen of memory.
 I used photographs of the human body, which I cropped, and layered together, to evoke the ambiguous, dreamlike, moments of being with another in which it is hard to decipher where one body ends and the other begins.
 The repetition of fading images, one into the next, considers how we remember the experience of being with another.

 The viewer’s experience was dependent on where they stood in relation to the installation; the images shifted as the viewer moved through the installation.
 The images floated out in space, which created the illusion of weightlessness and allowed the installation the ability to oscillate.
 This let light pass through the sheer fabric, so the transparent images could be seen.
 Additionally, the cast shadows embodied the weight that is attached to these ephemeral memories and experiences.

 Preparing nightly meals with my mom sparked my passion for cooking.
 I take pride in producing new twists on family recipes, influenced by my Spanish heritage.
 I love sharing stories and laughs with great company over a delicious meal.
 Tortilla Española is my bread and butter!

 After graduating from UVA in 2017, my interests in food and cooking led me to work in the service industry, specifically in kitchens at various businesses.
 During my fellowship in 2017, I worked part-time at The Juice Laundry, an organic juice and smoothie bar that also specialized in several vegan food options such as chili, salads, rice bowls, and soups.
-From June 2018 to March of 2019 , I worked at Tillman's Cheese and Wine, a boutique shoppe/restaurant specializing in unique wines and cheeses from around the world.
-I worked on recipe development: creating new recipes, menu items, retail items at both businesses.
+From June 2018 to March 2019, I worked at Tillman's Cheese and Wine, a boutique shop/restaurant specializing in unique wines and cheeses from around the world.
+I worked on recipe development: creating new recipes, menu and retail items at both businesses.

 An Old Classic, Reborn!
 (That's me in the 3rd photo)